 Let’s Talk About Hunger and Thirst

 I hope by now you have a better understanding about hospice, end of life, and the emotions surrounding end of life and nutrition.
-I hope that you are gaining better insight into the importance of embracing hospice and learning more about end of life nutrition.
-And here is where we dive into end of life nutrition.
+I hope that you are gaining better insight into the importance of learning more about end of life nutrition and how you can support those close to the end of life.
+And here is where we really dive into end of life nutrition.
 First, let’s talk about hunger and thirst.

 We know that persons at the end of life do not get hungry or thirsty in the same way a healthy person does.
 We know that decreased appetite and the loss of thirst are natural processes that allow the body to prepare itself for death (6).
 Let’s dig a little deeper.
 Starvation is not caused by lack of intake, but by the disease process itself.
 What does that even mean?

 To better understand this, let’s take a look at a healthy person first.
 In a healthy person in the prime of their life, food plays an important part in making the body work.
 The nutrition from food helps to build and repair tissue.

 In this building process, our bodies use up energy.
 We call this “anabolism”- it’s like when we build up a wall of Legos, it takes some energy from us to make that wall happen.
 This is why we eat.
 Food gives us calories which is energy.
 We use that energy so our bodies can work hard to keep us functioning and alive.

 Now let’s look what happens in the dying person.
 During the dying the dying process, the body shifts from an “anabolic” to a “catabolic” state.
 Instead of using energy to build and repair tissue, the body is now breaking down things to create energy.
 We call this “catabolism”- it’s like that Lego wall you built was smashed and the pieces fly everywhere releasing energy.